3kyro/modbus-client/README.md

 ### Building using `build.hs`

-You can use the provided `build.hs` script to build *Modbus Client* backend and frontend along with a Modbus test server and Linux and Windows installers. the script can only be run inside the applications root folder.
+You can use the provided `build.hs` script to build *Modbus Client* backend and frontend along with a Modbus test server, as well as Linux and Windows installers.
+The script can only be run inside the applications root folder.

 Linux:
 ````